 The ASI Executive Student Assistant, under the supervision of the ASI President, will assist elected ASI Executive officers in carrying out the responsibilities of their respective offices.
 The ASI Presidents will coordinate specific job priorities and responsibilities.
 Read more about this position.

-The ASI Board of Directors are here to make sure your voice is heard!
-Join us in during our campus events to meet your student leaders, share your thoughts, and discuss campus topics.
-Stob by, connect, and help make a different at Stan State!
+The ASI Board of Directors are here to make sure your voice is heard.
+Join us during our campus events to meet your student leaders, share your thoughts, and discuss campus topics.
+Stob by, connect, and help make a difference at Stan State!

 Student attending a booth talking and collaberating